 "We’ve had an overwhelming response from VU students that the VU App features are incredibly empowering and make studying and Uni life so much easier.

 "To be recognised by the Good Design Awards with the Gold Accolade is an incredible achievement for our team and further validates our end product and methods.”

 The Good Design Awards’ Jury praised the VU App saying: “combining functionality from several apps into one is no mean feat; it's good to see a lot of common-use cases centralised in this way, with logical jump-off points to other sites and systems within the in-app browser.
 Approachable, refined visual design.
 Great to see maps and in-building maps with room numbers.”

 The VU App’s talented design team was also recognised earlier this month with a peak Platinum honour at the 2019 LearnX Awards for the App’s impact on students and staff.

 The Good Design Awards, which celebrate Australia’s best new products and services in architectural design, engineering, fashion, and digital and communication design, attracted a record number of nearly 700 submissions this year.

 The Awards ceremony will be held at a black-tie event in Sydney on 11 July.

-View the VU App in the Australian Good Design Awards’ Design Gallery.
+View the VU App on the Australian Good Design Awards’ website.